joshuarli/srv/README.md

 # srv

-minimalist http server and file browser
+minimalist http(s) server and file browser.

-differences between `python -m http.server`:
+i wrote this to substitute `python -m http.server`. here are the differences:

 - shows file size
 - does not follow symlinks
     - by extension, refuses access to all irregular files
 - serves some automatically detected Content-Type mimetypes for browser previews, as opposed to plain octet-stream
     - note that this is dependent on go's [DetectContentType](https://golang.org/src/net/http/sniff.go)
-- is probably faster (benchmarks soon if i feel like it)
+- is obviously faster

 ## download